How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 It helps to display every single nuance of the scene and make the picture more vivid and realistic.

-What is Dynamic Range in TV?
+What is Dynamic Range in context of HDR?

 Factors on which HDR depends: